GoogleChrome/developer.chrome.com/site/en/docs/extensions/whatsnew/index.md

 September 28, 2022

-[This blog post](/blog/more-mv2-transition/) provides clarifications on the Manifest V2 deprecation timeline.
+We have [clarified the Manifest V2 deprecation timeline](/blog/more-mv2-transition/).
 The [Manifest V2 support timeline](/docs/extensions/mv3/mv2-sunset/) has also been updated to reflect this information.

 ### Docs update: Known issues when migrating to Manifest V3 {: #known-issues }